csmith/centauri/README.md

   "must-staple" extension and then automatically staple OCSP responses to them.
 If changing this setting you should manually remove Centauri's certificate store to ensure all certificates are regenerated with the new setting.
-Default: `true`.
+Default: `false`.

 For the TCP frontend, the following options are used: